Shuvomoy/blog/_posts/2020-03-12-the-imprisoned-goddess.md

 ---

-I must admit that the fourth line of the third stanza eludes my understanding.
+**$^\star$** I must admit that the fourth line of the third stanza eludes my understanding.
 I read this poem when I was around ten perhaps and understood nothing, of course.
 Today, I have started to realize the purport of this poem.
 But, the meaning of this one line still eludes me.

 Here is the original poem: